mkishi1221/mkishi1221.github.io/_includes/cv.md

 ## Co-founder and Product Lead <span class="chip">Remote</span>

-Developed an NLP-powered platform to help brand designers and entrepreneurs quickly discover high-quality, available domain names.
+Developed an NLP-powered platform to facilitate brand designers and entrepreneurs to quickly discover high-quality, available domain names.

 - Co-founded the venture with a technical partner and bootstrapped the product without external funding.
 - Demonstrated strong market need by launching a consulting MVP and conducting over 100 feedback sessions for early paying users.